-Leave Request Form If parents take their children out of school without first seeking the school's permission or take their children out after permission has been denied, they could receive a penalty notice fine of £60 per parent per child.
-A family of two parents and two children would receive a fine of £240.
-Parents have 21 days to pay the fine.
-If the fine is not paid within this period the fine doubles to £120 per parent per child and has to be paid within 7 days.
-Failure to pay the fine at all will result in Bradford Children's Services taking the matter before the Magistrates Court where they could be fined up to £1,000.
 For school use only: Date leave request form received and by whom?
-Child's current attendance % Name of Children: First Name Surname е Class Date of birth First day/date of absence: Date du e back in sch nool: Length of absence applied for (number of school days only): days Destination Contact Details of parent/carer who will be accompanying the child during the absence First name: First nam e: Surname: Surname : Relationship to child: Address: Relations Address: hip to child: Postcode: Email: Postcode Email: : Home phone number: Mobile) : Home pho one number: Mobile: Alternative number while awa ay: Alternativ e number wh nile away:
+Child's current a Child's current attendance % Name of Children: First Name Surname Class Date of birth ranio di Oniaron. i not ramo Carnamo Class Date of biran First day/date of absence: Date due back in scho ool: Length of absence applied for (number of s chool days only): days Destination 1 Contact Details of parent/carer who will be accompanying the child during the absence First name: First name: Surname: Surname: Relationship to child: Address: Relationship to child: Address: Address.
+Address.
+Destande Postcode: Postcode: Email: Email: Home phone number: Mobile: Home phone number: N Home phone number: Mobile: Alternative number while away: Alternative number whi Alternative number while away:

-Reason for absence including full explanation (use a separate sheet of paper if necessary) The exceptional circumstances are If going on holiday, and travelling via public transport, please provide a copy of the holiday booking details e.g date/time of departure and return, flight number etc. Please provide details of any other leave requests, attendance issues or significant absences your child has had from school in the last 12 months.
-Please be aware, where families take two or more periods of unauthorised leave in a 12-month period, or when a period of four or more weeks of leave is taken, parents may be liable to receive a significantly higher fine (up to £2,500 per child, per parent) if found guilty, as well as receive a criminal record, which may be reportable to employers (for example, via a DBS Check).
-UK Contact details (name, address and contact number of a relative or friend who we can make contact with if you do not return on the stated date) Please sign to confirm you understand that if you take your child(ren) out of school without school's permission or take your child(ren) out after permission has been denied, you could receive a penalty notice fine starting at £60 per parent per child.
-Signed: Relationship to child: Date: Please pass completed leave request forms to the school office no later than 4 weeks before the requested dates of absence.
-Appendix 5 https://www.bradford.gov.uk/media/6913/bradford-penalty-notice-code-of-conduct.pdf
+Reason for absence including full explanation (use a separate sheet of paper if necessary) The exceptional circumstances are If going on holiday, and travelling via public transport, please provide a copy of the holiday booking details e.g date/time of departure and return, flight number etc. night humber etc. Please provide details of any other leave requests, attendance issues or significant absences your child has had from school in the last 12 months. nas nau nom school in the last 12 months.
+A second period of absence may result in a penalty notice issued at a flat rate of £160.
+In a case where the national threshold is met for a third time (or subsequent times) within those 3 years, alternative action will be taken instead.
+This can include considering prosecution, or other attendance legal interventions.
+UK Contact details (name, address and contact number of a relative or friend who we can make contact with if you do not return on the stated date) contact with it you do not return on the stated date) Please sign to confirm you understand that if you take Signed: your child(ren) out of school without school's oignou.
+Polationship to child: permission or take your child(ren) out after Relationship to child: permission has been denied, you could receive a Data : penalty notice fine starting at £80 per parent per child.
+Date :

+Please pass completed leave request forms to the school office no later than 4 weeks before the requested dates of absence.